 Customer service is better at Mantis

-Mantis clearly wins over Traffic Roots
+Mantis clearly wins over Traffic Roots, it’s not even close

 Overall, Mantis is much more profitable than Traffic Roots.
 Display ads pay more, content ads exist, and you can even put up videos if you want.
 On top of that you can run your own ad campaigns within their platform, making things really easy.